-1. What if I don't re-register immediately?
+1. What if I don't renew immediately?
 Will I lose all my software and tools?

-In a word, no. Nothing will be removed from your RHEL instance if you don't re-register immediately after your subscription expires.
+In a word, no. Nothing will be removed from your RHEL instance if you don't renew immediately after your subscription expires.
 Nothing will be deleted.
-Until you re-register, you will not be eligible for updates and access to the support documents and other benefits that you will probably want.
+Until you renew, you will not be eligible for updates and access to the support documents and other benefits that you will probably want.
 But in the meantime, you can keep developing software.

 2. Will the container images I've created still run?